 Kowalski: It's like running away but manlier.

 - It generally requires well trained troops to pull this off, the details vary with the terrain, but it generally involves some sections breaking off and others laying down suppressive fire.
 Militia and less professional armies generally break and run if overwhelmed, but with proper organization and planning, they merely disperse, re-group, and get back into the fight under more favorable conditions.
-These tactics are particularly important for guerrilla forces, which can expect to face overwhelming odds on a regular basis if they don't pull out before their stronger enemy rallies additional forces if the fight stays in one spot for too long.
+These tactics are particularly important for guerrilla forces, which can expect to face overwhelming odds on a regular basis if the fight stays in one spot for too long and they don't pull out before their stronger enemy rallies additional forces.

 - Generally it's a sort of reverse leapfrog (used while advancing) where those in front retreat to the rear of the group while the rest fire forward.
-Once settled into the rear, those now in front retreat to the back of this.
+Once settled into the rear, those now in front retreat to the back.
 Repeat.

 - Alternatively, if one's army is severely out manned or out gunned, and the terrain sufficiently rough, a dispersal followed by a rejoining of forces in a pre-determined location may prove more effective.
 Standing your ground for even a delaying action is not always an option.